TideDancer/matrixMultiplications/README.txt

 Use l1magic package for compressed sensing reconstruction subrouting

-Make use armadillo with OpenBLAS and LAPACK
+In the future will make use armadillo with OpenBLAS and LAPACK